durrantlab/deepfrag2/INSTALL_NOTES.md

 git clone git@github.com:durrantlab/deepfrag2.git
 ```

-## Create and Activate the Conda Environment
+## Environment Setup

 These instructions assume you have [Conda](https://docs.conda.io/en/latest/miniconda.html) installed.
+We offer two environment setups: a GPU-enabled environment for training and a CPU-only environment that is ideal for inference.

+### GPU Environment (for Training and Inference)

+The GPU (CUDA) environment is required for training new models.
 The recommended way to install the required dependencies is by using an environment file.

 1. Create a Conda environment using the `environment.yml` file.
 This command will create a new environment named `DeepFrag2`.